oligarc/426Comics/README.md

 # 426Comics
-Web app developed from the bottom to manage your comics collection and purchase them
+Web app developed to manage your comics collection and purchase them